Reference-Free Sampling-Based Model Predictive Control: Acknowledgments

 \section{Acknowledgments}

-This work has received support from the French government, managed by the National Research Agency, under the France 2030 program with the references Organic Robotics Program (PEPR O2R) and “PR[AI]RIE-PSAI” (ANR-23-IACL-0008).
-This research was funded, in part, by l’Agence Nationale de la Recherche (ANR), projects RODEO (ANR-24-CE23-5886) and PEPR O2R – PI3 ASSISTMOV (ANR-22-EXOD-0004).
-The European Union also supported this work through the ARTIFACT project (GA no.101165695) and the AGIMUS project (GA no.101070165).
-The Paris Île-de-France Région also supported this work in the frame of the DIM AI4IDF.
+Supported by the French government via ANR under France 2030 (PEPR O2R, PR[AI]RIE-PSAI ANR-23-IACL-0008, RODEO ANR-24-CE23-5886); the EU (ARTIFACT 101165695, AGIMUS 101070165); and Région Île-de-France (DIM AI4IDF).
 Views and opinions expressed are those of the author(s) only and do not necessarily reflect those of the funding agencies.